Geometric and Quantum Kernel Methods for Predicting Skeletal Muscle Outcomes in chronic obstructive pulmonary disease: Materials and Methods

 We define a parameterized quantum circuit $U(\boldsymbol{\theta})$ acting on $|0\rangle^{\otimes q}$, producing a pure state

 The circuit uses repeated \emph{data re-uploading layers}: in each layer, each qubit receives rotations whose angles are proportional to the components of $\boldsymbol{\theta}$, followed by an entangling pattern (e.g.\ a ring of controlled-NOT gates).
-A global angle-scale factor $s>0$ multiplies input angles to control circuit sensitivity.
+A global angle-scale factor $s>0$ multiplies input angles to control circuit sensitivity. \begin{revblock} \paragraph{Primary circuit architecture and angle encoding.} In the compact QKR setting, each endpoint used three endpoint-specific continuous biomarkers plus the binary condition indicator.
+These four numeric inputs were mapped to four qubits after train-only imputation, Yeo--Johnson transformation, standardisation, optional PCA if required by the qubit budget, and min--max angle scaling to $[-\pi/2,\pi/2]$.
+Thus, the compact vector/QKR setting used $q=4$ qubits and input angles $\theta_j$ derived entirely from the corresponding outer-training split.
+The primary quantum feature map used data-reuploading layers of the form

+where $s$ is the global angle-scale factor and $E_{\mathrm{ring}}$ is a CNOT ring applied after the single-qubit rotations.
+For the four-qubit compact setting, the CNOT pattern was $0\to1$, $1\to2$, $2\to3$, and $3\to0$.
+The QKR kernel was the squared state fidelity in Equation~\eqref{eq:qkernel}, optionally with kernel-power rescaling before centering.
+Angle encoding was selected as the primary representation because it maps bounded tabular variables directly into single-qubit rotations, requires only one qubit per retained feature, avoids the normalisation and state-preparation overhead associated with amplitude encoding, and yields a shallow, transparent circuit family.
+Alternative encodings and entanglement patterns are evaluated in the encoding/topology sensitivity analysis. \end{revblock}